mendelgusmao/CGI-for-LCD-Smartie/README.md

 CONFIGURING
 -----------

-> The configuration is done in cgi4lcd.ini (avaliable in scripts folder).
+> The configuration is done in cgi4lcd.ini (available in scripts folder).

 > The first section is [cgi4lcd].
 It has the following attributes: